Laurent Fabius: Prime Minister: 1984–1986

 In June 1985, a law was passed allowing first offenders who had committed petty crimes to serve sentences of six months or less in public-service jobs.
 A July 1985 law tripled the amount of aid for victims of crimes.
 Legislation was introduced later that year to restrict the use of preventive detention, and ensure that the rights of suspects were better protected.

 A decree of September 1984 reconstituted the Supreme Council for the Prevention of Occupational Risks, a consultative body representing both sides of industry, to make it function more flexibly, and was extended to include crafts.
 A law of January 1985 extended the scope for associations whose formal objectives include combating racism to institute a civil action where an offence has been committed against an individual by reason of his national or ethnic origin, race or religion.
 A special 1985 holiday programme was introduced, directed particularly at young people outside the traditional circuits of organised leisure activities.
 Provisions were also adopted that same year according new rights to families and users of child social assistance, particularly as regards information and the association of families and children in decision-making.
 The right to maternity leave was also extended to the father, in the event of the death of the mother in child-birth.
 The father was entitled to post-natal leave and could claim an allowance under the maternity insurance scheme.

-In the field of education, much time and effort was spent on improving the system and educational outcomes.
+In the field of education, much time and effort were spent on improving the system and educational outcomes.
 Vast sums were provided to improve technical education in schools, with closer ties established between education and industry, a programme was launched to train 25,000 teachers per annum in the use of computers, 100,000 computers were purchased for students to use, and 1 billion francs were provided for purchasing modern machine tools.
 The university system was reformed along practical, technological lines, with a degree in new technologies introduced, the reorientation of the first cycle to include greater emphasis on languages and new technologies, the provision of students with orientation and career opportunity meetings to help them plan their course of study in relation to the job market.
 Universities were encouraged to open up to industry and new technologies via training more skilled researchers and considering the practical needs of business.
 In 1985, a vocational baccalaureat was established. to provide training for highly skilled workers.